Meow/gmsv_pg/README.md

 A PostgreSQL adapter for Garry's Mod.

 ## Installation
-The pre-compiled binaries are located in the `pg/bin` folder.
+The pre-compiled binaries are located in the `releases` section of this repo.

 Copy-paste the `gmsv_pg_*.dll` to your server's `lua/bin` folder, where `*` if your platform's suffix (win32 or linux).
 Then follow the platform-specific instructions below: